raganwald/raganwald.github.com/_posts/2014-03-10-writing-oop-using-oop.md

       return this;
     });

-It hardy seems worth the trouble to abstract this simple line of code away, however we have strong imaginations, let's use them.
-OOP allows us to create a subclass for the purpose of extending or sometimes overriding behaviour.
-So let's imagine that if we want, we can write something like:
+It hardy seems worth the trouble to abstract this simple line of code away, however we have strong imaginations, let's make up a problem, then use our new tools to solve it.

-    var MinimalQuadTree = Class.create(QuadTree);

-This establishes that `MinimalQuadTree` is a subclass of `QuadTree`, and somewhere in the implementation of `.create` is the logic that correctly wires the appropriate prototypes up so that every instance of `MinimalQuadTree` can delegate `population()` to `QuadTree`'s implementation.

-Ok, so we imagine we can make subclasses of classes.
-This does not require a strong imagination.
-Let us make up a problem, then use our imagination to solve it.

 We start with: